Gallavan History, Family Crest & Coats of Arms

 Early Origins of the Gallavan family

-County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they are a sept of Thomond.
-CITATION[CLOSE]
+The surname Gallavan was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they are a sept of Thomond.

 Early History of the Gallavan family